padogrid/bundle-mosquitto-tutorial-virtual-clusters/README.md

 ### Archetype 2

 Archetype 2 is inverse of Archetype 1.
 Instead of targeting individual brokers, it targets all brokers in the virutal cluster providing the effect of a *fan-in* architecture: **many publishers and one subscriber**.
 Since each receiver has one active subscriber, they receive non-duplicate messages from one of the brokers.
 As far as the application is concerned, there is no difference between Archetype 1 and Archetype 2.
-They both send and receive messages via their repective virtual cluster.
+They both send and receive messages via their respective virtual cluster.
 Archetype 2 is useful in an environment where the reachability of IoT devices is not guaranteed due to poor wireless networks, device mobility and failures, firewalls, etc. Unlike Archetype 1, which expects a stable network for the publisher to reach all the IoT devices, Archetype 2 broadcasts to all the brokers allowing each IoT device to receive data regardless of the network issues.

 ```yaml
 defaultCluster: edge